v-c-b/bookmark_manager/readme.md

   So I can browse the web easily
   I want to see a list of my bookmarks

+User story 2:
+  As a User
+  so that I can come back to my favourite websites easily I want add to my bookmarks

 Domain model for user story 1:
   Class                               Class
   List                                Bookmarks